tannazmo/Group-Project-10/README.md

 <img src="https://github.com/tannazmo/Group-Project-10/blob/segment3_IVL/Resources/images/statings_age.png" width=80%>

+* The age trend follows that of an older population.

+* Instances of adverse reactions and hospitalizations begin to become significant at around age 40 and peak at around age 70.

+* Instances of death peak at around age 75, which is in line with average life expectancy.

 ##### Statins and weight

 <img src="https://github.com/tannazmo/Group-Project-10/blob/segment3_IVL/Resources/images/statins_weight.png" width=80%>

+* The highest incidence of adverse reactions occurs in people weighing 80kg, the average weight of a North American.

+* There are more instances above this weight than below, which suggests a higher instance of adverse reactions in those of above average weight.

 ##### Statins most common reactions

 <img src="https://github.com/tannazmo/Group-Project-10/blob/segment3_IVL/Resources/images/statins_reactions.png" width=80%>

+The most common ADR associated with Atorvastatin is Myalgia.

+The most common ADR associated with Simvastatin and Rosuvastatin is Rhabdomyolysis.

+As rhabdomyolysis a more serious condition than myalgia, this could be a reason that Simvastatin and Rosuvastatin are prescribed less than Atorvastatin

 #### Technologies, languages, tools, and algorithms used throughout the project